-Our pediatric sedation team includes pediatric critical care doctors, pediatric sedation nurses and child life specialists, all working closely with Children’s Hospital Outpatient Services (CHOPS).
-Together, we strive to provide safe, high-quality sedative care in a kid-friendly way.
+Our pediatric sedation team includes pediatric critical care doctors, pediatric sedation nurses and child life specialists, all working closely with Children’s Hospital Outpatient Procedural Services (CHOPS).
+Together, we strive to provide safe, high-quality care in a kid-friendly way.

 Whether your child needs sedation to alleviate pain or anxiety, or even to help them stay still during long tests that require no movement, we’ll use sedation methods specific to their unique needs.